ConduitNetwork/docs/infrastructure/hosts/adddockerhost.rst

    PLAN
     Default Manual
    LVM ENABLED?
-    Deselect if target host is not LVM enabled (required when using |morpheus| provided docker images) DATA VOLUME
+    Deselect if target host is not LVM enabled (required when using |conduit| provided docker images) DATA VOLUME
     Enter path of the target data volume on the target host SOFTWARE RAID?